-*For more in-depth information about what you should look for when buying a bird bath, check out this article.*
+*Check out this article for more in-depth information about what you should look for when buying a bird bath.*

 WARNING: This is NOT a bird bath.

 The reason that I included this external de-icer is simple.
-It can be placed inside the basin of any non-heated bird bath to heat the water instantly.
+It can be placed inside any non-heated bird bath basin to heat the water instantly.

 This specific de-icer from K&H Pet Products has the following features:

-- Thermostatically controlled and uses only 50 watts.
-The heater kicks on at around 34 degrees.
+- It is thermostatically controlled and uses only 50 watts.
+The heater kicks on at around 34 degrees (1.1 C).

-- Can be spray painted any color to match your bird bath.
+- It can be spray painted any color to match your bird bath.

-- Will not rust, leave stains, or calcify.
+- It will not rust, leave stains, or calcify.